wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 Here are some links to popular docs and videos.
 You can also search this doc set (top right) to find what you need.

+### Videos

+You can find most videos on our [videos](videos.html) page.
+We've also included those  videos on pages where they're most useful.

 ### Charts and Dashboards

 Dashboards make it possible to save multiple charts in a single location for future use.
 The following topics and video help you learn how to create and use charts and dashboards in Wavefront.